 I was desperate for more travel to fuel my blog but had no money.
-I started to enter every competition I could find – and won three.
+So, I started to enter every competition I could find – and won three.
 I went to Egypt, Amsterdam and Tanzania, giving me something interesting and recent to write up.

 By October I was hired at gapyear.com and was whisked off to Toronto and New York to meet the rest of the global team.
 Incredible.

 In the 18 months from deciding to take a career and financial step backwards to work at HostelBookers I had my own blog, earned twice as much as my starting salary at HB, gained some awesome friends and bagged a dream job.
 I’d also gained a huge amount of invaluable knowledge of travel and the industry.
 Again, I’m not showing off, I just want to offer some reassuring and practical advice if you’re after a cool job in the travel industry and want to change what you’re doing right now.

 What can you do?